TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/01_lesson/lesson.md

 	* Have students write their username and password on the paper and/or take a photo on their phones so that they remember for future classes.
 	* Hello World exercise
 		* Display [Python Code].
-		* Have students create a a new file in Cloud9 by clicking "File" -> "New File"
+		* Have students create a a new Python file
-		* Save file as "hello_world.py" by clicking "File" -> "Save" and naming the file "hello_world.py"
+		* Save file as "hello_world.py"
 		* Have students type in the displayed code into the blank `hello_world.py` file
 		* Have students 'turn in' their work by submitting online to Learning Management System(LMS).
 If you would like to have a class-wide convention for file name saving make sure to update it in the [Sign Up Guide].
 	* If students finish early, encourage them to explore the interface and to try creating a program that prints their name.